 Gold Offers Stability and Growth

 Moreover, I would like to mention bitcoin.
-For me bitcoin is digital gold.
-You can buy it fast and sell it fast and you can have in cold storage virtually in your basement.
+For me, bitcoin is digital gold.
+You can buy it fast and sell it fast and you can have it in cold storage virtually in your basement.

 Credit expansion and monetary stimulus are driving the market into new highs even though, we are in the middle of a covid -19 caused recession.
-We are seeing the stock-market not to follow the economic downturn.
-The market is now addicted to never ending credit, is asking for more and getting it.
+We are seeing the stock market not follow the economic downturn.
+The market is now addicted to never-ending credit, is asking for more and getting it.
 Inflation is coming, we expect at least 50% inflation for the next 4 to 5 years.
 But, there will be a time when easy money runs out and then, things could get ugly.

-A prudent down to earth investor always has a percentage of his portfolio invested in gold to protect his savings from inflation, economic crisis geopolitical tensions and so on.
-In these uncertain times gold is a good bet to safeguard your lifetime savings from the economic recession.
+A prudent down-to-earth investor always has a percentage of his portfolio invested in gold to protect his savings from inflation, economic crisis geopolitical tensions, and so on.
+In these uncertain times, gold is a good bet to safeguard your life savings from the economic recession.